 - enjoy as a snack with some apples

 - or by the spoonful straight out of the jar or container

-WHAT IF I DON’T HAVE A FOOD PROCESSOR, CAN I MAKE HOMEMADE PEANUT BUTTER IN A REGULAR BLENDER?
+WHAT IF I DON’T HAVE A FOOD PROCESSOR, CAN I MAKE PEANUT BUTTER IN A REGULAR BLENDER?

 I’m afraid not and highly recommend using a high-speed blender like a Vitamix or a food processor.
 You may end up burning out the motor on a regular blender.